 Reconstitution: your index-tracking ETF may carry hidden costs

 Because the market is always changing, indexes have to keep pace.
-Some stocks experience corporate actions—like a buyout or merger—so they disappear from the index; other times, new securities for companies that have just gone public may get added to the index.
+Some stocks experience corporate actions—such as a buyout or merger—so they disappear from the index; other times, new securities for companies that have just gone public may get added to the index.
 To take these changes into account, indexes update their constituents and the weights of individual holdings.
 When this happens, it can trigger trading activity in the entire portfolio.
 This can have big implications for an ETF’s trading costs, which aren’t reflected in the ETF’s expense ratio.

 In addition, index-based ETFs have a rebalance schedule that could be as frequent as monthly or as infrequent as annually.
 As a result of an ETF’s mandate to match the market, it may need to purchase and sell numerous securities on the date of the underlying index rebalance.
 Because demand for different stocks can be massively influenced by the amount of assets tied to a given index and the number of shares being added or dropped from each one, the ETF you may be considering could be forced into a challenging market situation during rebalance periods.